Pillar Guide

 IXOPAY's value is portfolio diversification.
 The product sits in front of multiple acquirers and routes per transaction by issuer BIN, decline patterns, or fee.
 The orchestration fee is 0.1 to 0.5 percent on top of the underlying acquirer cost.
 The reason to pick IXOPAY is failover: if one acquirer rate-jacks or pulls out of a vertical, the orchestration layer routes around it without a six-month migration project.

-These six all settle Visa and Mastercard deposits to a stablecoin wallet, eliminate the mechanic, and target the operators that either cannot get card-only approval or want a parallel rail to reduce acquirer dependency.
+These five all take deposits straight from the player's crypto wallet, settle to stablecoin or fiat with no rolling-reserve mechanic, and target the operators that either cannot get card-only approval or want a parallel rail to reduce acquirer dependency.

 BitPay opened in 2011 as the first crypto payment processor of any scale and remains the regulated US-friendly option in 2026.
-U.S.-licensed money transmitter coverage across 40+ states, T+1 fiat conversion when the merchant wants off-ramp, around 1 percent fees.
+It holds state money transmitter licenses where the law requires one, including the New York BitLicense, and converts to fiat at T+1 when the merchant wants off-ramp.
+Fees are tiered: 2 percent at low volume, dropping to 1 percent above $1 million monthly.
 Chain support is conservative (Bitcoin and Ethereum first, others added selectively), which fits operators that want a regulated counterparty more than maximum coin breadth.

-CoinGate holds a Lithuanian registration under the EU framework and runs Chainalysis-grade on inbound wallets.
+CoinGate holds a MiCA CASP licence from the Bank of Lithuania (December 2025) and runs Chainalysis-grade on inbound wallets.
 Instant settlement, around 1 percent fees, broader chain support than BitPay.
 A reasonable default for European-licensed operators who want a crypto rail without taking on offshore counterparty risk.

 Where NOWPayments competes is breadth.
-350+ cryptocurrencies supported, 0.5 to 1 percent fees, instant settlement.
-Custodial-by-default with a non-custodial option, which is the structural trade-off relative to CoinsPaid.
+300+ cryptocurrencies supported, 0.5 to 1 percent fees, instant settlement.
+Non-custodial by default: inbound payments forward to the merchant's own wallet as they clear, with custodial conversion as an optional add-on.
+That is the mirror image of CoinsPaid's model, and the structural reason NOWPayments carries less freeze risk at the gateway.
 The fit is operators serving global player bases who need long-tail altcoin support alongside USDT and USDC.

 The decision rule per volume tier